timvi402/svg-icon-library/README.md

-## Getting started
+## Import and preview

-1. Place all you SVG icons into the `svg-icons` folder.
+1. Place all your SVG icons into the `svg-icons` folder that should be built, replace those that should be updated.
-2. Open up a terminal and type `npm run serve`.
+2. Open up a terminal and type `npm run dev`.